-There is a proven link between good attendance and educational attainment and so we ask parents to support us by ensuring their child comes to school as regularly as possible.
+There is a proven link between good school attendance and educational attainment and so we ask parents and carers to support us by ensuring their child comes to school as regularly as possible.

-If your child cannot to come to school please use our dedicated absence email, stating the name and tutor group of your child as well as the reason for absence, or phone 01962 734361.
-If possible, please tell us before 9.30am.
+If your child cannot to come to school please use our dedicated absence email, stating your child’s name and tutor group as well as the reason for absence, or phone 01962 734361 (option 2 student services).
+If possible, please inform us before 9.30am.
 You should tell us on the first day that your child is absent and continue to inform us each day that they are absent.
-If an absence is longer than three days, please also provide a signed letter, when the child returns to school, giving the reasons for absence.

 What if I forget to tell school that my child is ill?

-Please let us know as soon as possible, otherwise, the absence continues to show as unexplained and we will contact to find out the reason.
+Please let us know as soon as possible, otherwise, the absence continues to show as unexplained and we will make contact to find out the reason.
 If you do not reply, the absence remains unauthorised and if it is still unauthorised at the end of the academic year, it becomes a permanent part of their school record.
 A high rate of unauthorised absence is viewed as a matter of concern both by the school and by the sixth form colleges to which your child may wish to apply and may result in a fixed penalty being issued following Hampshire County Council guidelines.

 My child has a dentist appointment / music exam etc. What should I do?

-We recognise it is not always possible but please try to make all appointments out of school hours but if this is not possible, write a note to Student Services or email email@example.com.
+We recognise it is not always possible but please try to make all appointments out of school hours.
+If this is not possible, please write a note to Student Services or email email@example.com.
 The register can be updated in advance.

 What if my child misses tutor time because they are at a meeting/music lesson/sports event?